FLU, COVID or Cold? – WHAT YOU NEED TO KNOW

 Flu Treatment

-When used for treatment, antiviral drugs can lessen symptoms and shorten the time you are sick by 1 or 2 days.
+When used for treatment, antiviral drugs can lessen symptoms and shorten your sick time by 1 or 2 days.
 They also can prevent serious flu complications, like pneumonia.
 For people at high risk of serious flu complications, treatment with antiviral drugs can mean the difference between milder or more serious illness possibly resulting in a hospital stay.
-CDC recommends prompt treatment for people who have influenza infection or suspected influenza infection and who are at high risk of serious flu complications.
+CDC recommends prompt treatment for people who have influenza or suspected influenza infection and are at high risk of serious flu complications.

 COVID Treatment